ibm-cloud-docs/power-iaas/importing-boot-image.md

 ## Downloading a boot image from Cloud Object Storage
 {: #download-boot-image-cos}

 To download the boot image after you import it, navigate to **Resource list** in the IBM Cloud dashboard and access your **Cloud Object Storage** instance.
-In the bucket where your boot image is stored, click the boot image file, and then click **Download objects**.
+In the bucket where you stored your boot image, click the boot image file, and then click **Download objects**.
 For more information about the Cloud Object Storage CLI command, see [Download an object](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-ic-cos-cli#ic-download-object){: external}.